 The applicant, upon receipt of a letter from the Monty Tech Practical Nursing Office indicating that the applicant was not accepted, may request a review of the decision.
 The applicant may send a letter requesting a review to the Director of Practical Nursing within (30) days of the receipt of the rejection letter.
 The Director of Practical Nursing will respond in writing to the applicant with the findings of the review within thirty (30) days.
-If further review is requested, the applicant may send a letter requesting a review to the Monty Tech Vocational Director within thirty days (30) of the receipt of the review letter.
-The Vocational Director will respond in writing to the applicant thirty (30) days.
+If further review is requested, the applicant may send a letter requesting a review to the Monty Tech Superintendent-Director within thirty days (30) of receipt of the review letter.
+The Superintendent-Director will respond in writing to the applicant with the findings of their review letter.